cnjinhao/nana-handbook/Nana Handbook.md

 It sends the text "Hello World!" and a newline/line flush(endl) to the console for output and display.

-Now, let's start 3 HelloWorld examples with Nana.
+Now, let's start three HelloWorld examples with Nana.
 Each example displays the text "Hello World!" with different functions.

 ### EXAMPLE 1